Ali Bayramov Club: 1920s

-Challenges and Closure
+Challenges and closure

-The founders faced challenges early on attracting women with organizational skills, especially given that most required permission from their husbands to participate and the male communist cadres’ ambivalence towards the project.
+The founders faced challenges early on attracting women with organizational skills, especially given that most required permission from their husbands to participate and the male communist cadres were ambivalent towards the project.

 The club also faced attacks from the wider Azeri community.
 One incident included a reported attack on a Bayramov meeting with boiling water and dogs.

-The Club was closed down in 1937, as consequence of Stalin's increasing disillusionment with women's issues, declaring in 1930 that all women's issues were "solved" meaning clubs like the Ali Bayramov club were considered unnecessary.
+The club was closed down in 1937, as consequence of Stalin's increasing disillusionment with women's issues, declaring in 1930 that all women's issues were "solved", meaning clubs like the Ali Bayramov Club were considered unnecessary.
 Additionally, Stalin reversed many of the successes of the early regime in terms of female emancipation.
 For example, in 1936, Stalin recriminalized abortion, banned female homosexuality and made divorce more costly.
-This made the survival of the club near impossible, although the Club did survive a full seven years after the closure of the Zhenotdel.
+This made the survival of the club near impossible, although the club did survive a full seven years after the closure of the Zhenotdel.

 Legacy

-The sewing workshop which was started at the Ali Bayramov Club originally employed 7 workers, but eventually grew and was turned into the Ali Bayramov Textile Factory, where 1,500 women still work today.
+The sewing workshop which was started at the Ali Bayramov Club originally employed seven workers, but eventually grew and was turned into the Ali Bayramov Textile Factory, where 1,500 women still work today.

 The club also laid the groundwork for the increased education of Azeri women, especially in regard to the occupation of midwifery.
-The Club's midwifery course was eventually turned into the School of Midwifery in Baku for example.
+The club's midwifery course was eventually turned into the School of Midwifery in Baku, for example.
 It also offered vocational training included telephone operating, accounting, nursing, midwifery, and sewing and weaving.

 The club laid the foundation for the emancipation of Azeri women in a conservative society.
 Today, the literacy rate of Azeri women is 99% and they have full equality under Azeri law.